Adversarial Rademacher Complexity of Deep Neural Networks: Discussion on Existing Methods for Rademacher Complexity

-It gives an upper bound of the robust population risk by the empirical risk and the standard Rademacher complexity of $T\circ f$. $\mathcal{R}_S(T\circ\mathcal{F})$ can be viewed as an approximation of adversarial Rademacher complexity.
-However, the empirical risk $R_n(Tf)$ is not the objective in practice.
-This analysis does not provide a guarantee for robust generalization gaps.
+where $R_n(Tf)$ represents the empirical risk of the transformed function, $\mathcal{R}_S(T\circ\mathcal{F})$ is the Rademacher complexity of the transformed function class, and $L$ is the Lipschitz constant.
+This result bounds the robust population risk in terms of empirical risk and the standard Rademacher complexity of the transformed function class $T\circ\mathcal{F}$.
+While $\mathcal{R}_S(T\circ\mathcal{F})$ serves as an approximation of adversarial Rademacher complexity, this bound has two key limitations: the empirical risk term $R_n(Tf)$ differs from the objective used in practical adversarial training, and the bound does not directly characterize the robust generalization gap between training and test performance.

-\paragraph{SDP Relaxation Surrogate Loss.} In the work of \citep{yin2019rademacher}, the authors defined the SDP surrogate loss as
+\paragraph{SDP Relaxation Surrogate Loss.} In \citep{yin2018rademacher}, the authors introduced an SDP surrogate loss to approximate the adversarial loss for two-layer neural networks.
+This surrogate loss is defined as:

-to approximate the adversarial loss for two-layer neural nets.
-Therefore, the adversarial Rademacher complexity is approximated by the Rademacher complexity on this loss function. \paragraph{FGSM Attack Loss.} The work of \citep{gao2021theoretical} tries to provide an upper bound for adversarial Rademacher complexity.
-To deal with the $\max$ operation in the adversarial loss, they consider FGSM adversarial examples.
-By some assumptions on the gradient, they provide an upper bound for adversarial Rademacher complexity using the loss $\ell(f(\bx_{FGSM}),y)$.
-However, the bound includes some parameters of the assumptions on the gradients, it is not a clean bound.

-The following work provided a bound using original adversarial loss. \paragraph{Massert's Lemma Bound.} The work of \citep{awasthi2020adversarial} showed that the ARC is bounded by